learn-co-curriculum/dsc-removing-trends/README.md

 ### Log Transformation

 One of the first tricks to enforce stationarity can be a simple log transformation to make the time series more "uniform" over time.
-For example, in this case we can clearly see that there is a significant positive trend, which might not be linear, or when there is a certain heteroskedasticity.
+For example, in this case we can clearly see that there is a significant positive trend, which might not be linear, or when there is a certain heteroscedasticity.
 The advantage of taking the log is that taking a transformation like this, higher values are penalized more than lower values.
 Alternatives for the log are the square root, cube root, etc.

 Lets look at our generated sales data again, and compare the plot with the plot where we take a log transform.